Psychtoolbox-3/psychtoolbox-3.github.com/docs/DisplayOutputMappings.md

    'rank' parameter controls which of multiple possible outputs per
    screen is remapped.
 The default 'rank' of 0 refers to the primary
    display output, the one which is used for stimulus onset timestamping
    or framerate queries.
-It may therefore be neccessary to play with the
+It may therefore be necessary to play with the
    'rank' parameter as well on multi-display setups with multiple
    monitors per Psychtoolbox screen.